 Good News Travels Fast!

-The New Gates 30 Series Studio Speech Console, is the Big News in Radio Today -51 Stations Already Enjoy a New High in Performance
+The New Gates 30 Series Studio Speech Console, is the Big News in Radio Today -51 Stations Already Enjoy a New High in Performance at a New Low in Cost!

 Your Logical Choice, and here's why!